iresil/NeuralNet/README.md

 ### Output Layer
 An output layer is the final step that generates a neural network's output (the prediction).
-It can be either a linear layer where no activation function is applied, or an activation layer (which is an easy way to implement a standalone activation function).
+It can be either a linear layer (in cases when no activation function is applied), or an activation layer (which is an easy way to implement a standalone activation function).
 Its type depends on the type of problem that the neural network is trying to solve.
-The output layer can sometimes be implemented as part of the loss function.
+The output layer may sometimes be implemented as part of the loss function.

 | Problem Type | Output Layer | Shape | Typical Interpretation | Common Loss Function | Use Cases |
 | --- | --- | --- | --- | --- | --- |